Grayscale image of a robotic arm in a clean, modern environment.

 • Security and Compliance Risks

 Medical records contain sensitive information, which must be kept confidential.
 Regulatory requirements, like HIPAA in the United States, mandate specific security measures for patient data.
-Poor sorting and indexing can make it harder to meet these requirements, increasing the risk of data breaches and compliance issues.
+Poor medical record sorting and indexing can make it harder to meet these requirements, increasing the risk of data breaches and compliance issues.

 • Delays in Report Preparation